falexwolf/falexwolf.me/_posts/2017-05-11-three-events-two-independent.md

-Title: How much can we simplify the joint probability $P(A, B, C)$ if two events are independent?
+Title: How much can we simplify $P(A, B, C)$ if two events are independent?

 *Published: 2017-05-11.*